 Register your trip

-Fill in an online trip intention form to tell your family or friends where you're going, when you expect to return and who is with you.
+Fill in a trip intention form to tell your family or friends where you're going, when you expect to return and who is with you.

 Submitting a trip intention form does not guarantee an automatic search and rescue operation.
 It's your responsibility to ensure that your emergency contact (friend or family) can notify NSW Police if you don't return on time.